-Unless you are using a reliable Peer to Peer exchange or depositing cash into a Bitcoin ATM, there may be many risks associated with purchasing Bitcoin with cash, not just in Portugal, but anywhere in the world.
+Unless you are using a reliable peer-to-peer exchange or depositing cash into a Bitcoin ATM, there may be many risks associated with purchasing Bitcoin with cash, not just in Portugal, but anywhere in the world.
 P2P exchanges are usually preferred in this regard because they involve lesser fees and some platforms also facilitate cash deposit in an escrow account till you receive the promised Bitcoin in your wallet.
 There are no Bitcoin ATMs in Portugal at the time of writing.

 It is always better to buy BTC with cash from your friends within your local Bitcoin community, than buying it from a stranger on a P2P platform.
 The best option is to purchase it through a regulated and licensed trading platform.

-Portugal is one of the most progressive countries when it comes to adoption of emerging technologies.
-While it abides by the EU guidelines on regulation of digital currencies, Portuguese authorities have clarified time and again that cryptocurrencies, including Bitcoin, will receive the same treatment as any other currency, and not merely as an asset.
-Furthermore, a 2016 notification from Portugal's Ministry of Finance stated that capital gains from retail trading of cryptocurrencies will be non-taxable.
+Portugal is one of the most progressive countries when it comes to the adoption of emerging technologies.
+While it abides by the EU guidelines on the regulation of digital currencies, Portuguese authorities have clarified time and again that cryptocurrencies, including Bitcoin, will receive the same treatment as any other currency, and not merely as an asset.
+Furthermore, a 2016 notification from Portugal’s Ministry of Finance stated that capital gains from retail trading of cryptocurrencies will be non-taxable.